Tank Stories - Videos and Anecdotes about the Tiger & WW2 Tanks

 Despite the cold-starting issues that diesel engines by design will have, they settled on diesel rather than petrol/gasoline power.
 The compressed air starter used in the T34 greatly alleviated any concerns about starting a tank under freezing conditions, with a dead battery.

 Building a tank powered by a petrol/gasoline engine is of course complete lunacy, on all fronts.
 Nearly all other Sherman tanks, as in fact most other tanks at the time, had petrol/gasoline engines.
 This included of course the enormous Maybach Tiger tank engine, and the other German tank designs.
-This mode of propulsion, specifically the type of fuel used, greatly diminishes the survivability of the crew.
+This mode of propulsion, specifically the type of fuel used, greatly diminished the survivability of the crew.
 One is puzzled that this practice was continued well into the 1960’s.

 One such account details how Lend-Lease M4 “Emcha” Sherman tanks were supplied with whiskey bottles hidden in the gun barrel.
-This was surely meant well, a kind gesture by Rosy the Riveter and her colleagues, saluting their brothers and sisters in the Soviet Union, as they packed up those tanks in Detroit, to be shipped to the Soviet side of the Eastern Front.
+This was surely meant well, a kind gesture by Rosy the Riveter and her colleagues (comrades?), saluting their brothers and sisters in the Soviet Union, as they packed up those tanks in Detroit, to be shipped to the Soviet side of the Eastern Front.

-But more than once the Red Army soldiers receiving these tanks did not bother to look inside the breech, or even bother to clean the barrel.
+But more than once the Red Army soldiers receiving these tanks did not think to look inside the breech, or even bother to clean the barrel.
 The end result was of course the same as if pouring sand down the muzzle.
 Glass being made from molten sand, this proved a reliable way of destroying the M4’s main weapon.

 So to prevent this, General Schwarzkopf’s father had to take care and remove the whiskey bottles already in Persia, prior to loading the Sherman tanks placed in his care onto railway cars at Tehran, destined for the Soviet Union.
+We may rest assured that whiskey was put to good use, as Schwarzkopf Sr. suffered terribly from endless tooth aches - with not a single dentist on hand, near or far in the highlands of Persia.

 BANNER I